 Anyway, know that you might get lost in this vast museum.
 I always wonder in which room I am in and where I am in the museum 😀 It’s part of the charm of the museum 😉

 If you have no desire to visit the museum, at least go through the main room (Memorial Theodore Roosevelt).
 The facade of the museum is impressive, and the room is huge.
 It is large enough to have fossils of a Barosaurus protecting his child from attack by an Allosaurus.
 The main room is decorated with magnificent murals.

 Then you have to go through the living dinosaurs rooms!

 I also recommend the living mammals rooms with magnificent dioramas, see the living underwater world, biodiversity, animals from Africa and Asia, the science room, and the Grand Gallery.

 Yes, it is a very interesting museum that will please both children and adults.

-No need to spend all day there, in 2-3 hours you can see many rooms without getting tired or bored.
+There is no need to spend all day there, in 2-3 hours, you can see many rooms without getting tired or bored.

 Is the AMNH a free museum?

-It is a “Pay As You Wish” museum.
+It is a “Pay As You Wish” museum for NY, NJ and CT residents only.
 They are only recommended rates; you can give what you want.